 On the left side of the screen, you'll find the docs navbar.
 The pages of the docs are organized sequentially, from basic to advanced, so you can follow them step-by-step when building your application.
 However, you can read them in any order or skip to the pages that apply to your use case.

 At the top of the sidebar, you'll notice a dropdown menu that allows you to switch between the App Router and the Pages Router features.
 Since there are features that are unique to each directory, it's important to keep track of which tab is selected.

 The breadcrumbs at the top of the page will also indicate whether you're viewing App Router docs or Pages Router docs.

 Although our docs are designed to be beginner-friendly, we need to establish a baseline so that the docs can stay focused on Next.js functionality.
 We'll make sure to provide links to relevant documentation whenever we introduce a new concept.

 To get the most out of our docs, it's recommended that you have a basic understanding of HTML, CSS, and React.
-If you need to brush up on your React skills, check out our Next.js Foundations Course, which will introduce you to the fundamentals.
+If you need to brush up on your React skills, check out our React Foundations Course, which will introduce you to the fundamentals.
 Then, learn more about Next.js by building a dashboard application.

 For optimal accessibility when using a screen reader while reading the docs, we recommend using Firefox and NVDA, or Safari and VoiceOver.